tharani-2006/Campus_Complaint_System/ClientSide.md

 Centralizes all route definitions and redirection logic in one file for better maintainability.

 Redirects users dynamically after login depending on their role.

+# File: client/src/api/auth.js

+Functions:

+register(userData) → Sends a POST request to register a new user.

+login(userData) → Sends a POST request to log in a user and receive a JWT token.

+Key Points:

+Uses Axios for cleaner and simpler API calls.

+Automatically handles JSON data and response parsing.

+Base URL points to the deployed backend (/api/auth/).

+Centralized API module makes authentication requests reusable and maintainable.